 The TSF at Haile became operational in 2016 following final regulatory approval by the South Carolina Department of Health and Environmental Control (SC-DHEC), which holds jurisdictional authority over the facility through their Dam Safety Division.

 We commissioned an independent technical expert to undertake a Final Construction Inspection Report and a Dam Safety and Structural Review Inspection Report.
 In addition, the SC-DHEC undertook technical reviews prior to granting approval to operate the TSF.

 Waihi has two TSFs, although only one is operation.
 Tailings deposits into the closed and rehabilitated facility ceased in 2005.

 Both TSFs were designed by an independent third-party technical expert in accordance with the New Zealand Society of Large Dams.
 Both TSFs have monitoring plans that are reviewed and approved by the local regulators and undergo extensive internal monitoring.
 They also have detailed annual regulatory reporting requirements in relation to the stability and performance of pollution controls and environmental effects.

-- operation, maintenance and surveillance records for the period of review
+- Operation, maintenance, and surveillance records for the period of review; and

-Macraes has three TSFs, two are closed and will be rehabilitated and one remains operational.
+Macraes has three TSFs – two are now closed and will be rehabilitated and one remains operational.
 All undergo extensive internal monitoring and have detailed annual regulatory reporting requirements regarding the stability and performance of pollution controls and environmental effects.

-The Macraes TSFs were reviewed by an independent third party technical expert, commencing in 2016 and completed during 2017.
-The review updated a similar assessment performed in 2011, and included design, operation and monitoring processes, and a risk assessment of the safety and stability of the tailings embankments based on their status.
+In 2016 the Macraes TSFs were reviewed by an independent third-party technical expert, concluding in 2017.
+The review updated a similar assessment performed in 2011, and included design, operation and monitoring processes and a risk assessment of the safety and stability of the tailings embankments based on their status.
 It also reviewed compliance against the New Zealand Society of Large Dams’ New Zealand Dam Safety Guidelines.